html-css

 <colgroup>

-Specifies a group of one or more columns in a table for formatting
+Specifies a group of one or more columns in a table for

 STF